VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 ## Events

 Events report that something has happened.
-An aggregate or workflow publishes one-way, asynchronous messages that are published to multiple recipients.
+An aggregate or process manager publishes one-way, asynchronous messages that are published to multiple recipients.
 For example: **SeatsUpdated**, **PaymentCompleted**, and **EmailSent**.

 ### Sample Code

-The following code sample shows a possible implementation of an event that is used to communicate between aggregates or workflows.
+The following code sample shows a possible implementation of an event that is used to communicate between aggregates or process managers.
 It implements the **IEvent** interface.

 ```Cs
 public interface IEvent